Startweak/CVP-19/README.md

 After that,
 run:```chmod +x /data/local/tmp/CVP ```

-to know how to use DD
+to know how to use CVP
 ---
 run:```/data/local/tmp/CVP --help ```